Yusuprozimemet/TriplexDynamiX/README.md

 # MolecularDynamicsApp

 Welcome to our molecular dynamics application designed for trajectory analysis, energy minimization, and comprehensive data handling and interpretation.
 More features are currently in development.
+Initially, this app was used for analyzing RNA triples stability.
+Although not all parameters and features are included at present, it serves as a useful starting point for researchers new to molecular dynamics.
+For further applications, refer to the OpenMM documentation.

 ### How to Use This App: